Vision on Wheels | Desai Foundation

 Month 3 (Oct–Nov) — 19 camps

-Operational Milestones — Aug to Nov 2025
+Operational Milestones — Aug 2025 to Present

 Aug 16